 The Subway Slammer may not be the most profound villain in the franchise, but he's certainly made it onto the list of most talked-about characters.
 Whether as social commentary, misinterpreted satire, or pure narrative chaos, he shows how Persona 5: The Phantom X continues to take risks, even when it misses the mark.

 If the goal was to make the player think… it worked.
-Even if the reflection comes with a strange meme and a slight unease.
-Next time you get on the subway, you might remember it.
+Even if the reflection comes accompanied by a strange meme and a slight discomfort.
+The next time you get on the subway, you might remember it.
 And maybe look around, just in case.